Habberlabber/Cabana-Assignment/README.md

 #### jQuery validation

-jQuery validation was the fastest way to implement frontend form validation for the contactform.
+jQuery validation was what i found to be the fastest way to implement frontend form validation for the contactform.

 ### Animate.css